-154 Paraphrasing (PP): In this strategy we paraphrase the context in the prompt and observe how 155 that changes the output.
+Paraphrasing (PP): In this strategy, we paraphrase the context in the prompt and observe how that changes the output.
 An example of this is shown in Table 1.
-For paraphrasing, we use back 156 translation, where we convert the original prompt into another language and translate it back into 157 English.
-We use machine translation models from Helsinki-NLP on huggingface and translate the 158 text from English to French and then back to English.
-This new prompt then can be used to query 159 the LLM.
-Changes to the output could indicate brittleness in the LLMs original response.
-One could also prompt an LLM to paraphrase the responses, however, in our initial experiments, we observed 160 that when context is involved, the model does not paraphrase the entire context and parts of it were 161 omitted.
+It is illustrated in listing 2 For paraphrasing, we use back translation, where we convert the original prompt into another language and translate it back into English.
+We use machine translation models from Helsinki-NLP (referred to as MT-Model in the Algorithm) on Huggingface.
+One could also prompt an LLM to paraphrase the responses, however, in our initial experiments, we observed that when context is involved, the model does not paraphrase the entire context and parts of it were omitted.